PredictiveEcology/reproducible/cran-comments.md

 We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 problem with `SpaDES.core`.
-We are the developers of this package and will update it shortly.
  * We failed to check 0 packages